ryanhlewis/Phaser-Time-Game/README.md

 Made by [Alyssa](https://github.com/AlyssaBurtscher), [Angela](https://github.com/angelac817), and [Ryan](https://github.com/ryanhlewis).

+Here's a link to play the [latest version of our game](https://ryanhlewis.itch.io/time-trodden).

 ## Sprint 1

 To make a simple working prototype of our game, we added a player with movement, animations, a camera that follows him,